The Ultimate Guide for Framemeister

 - Input: shows the input state (if there is a signal)

-- DVI: shows the input mode state (when DVI is chosen)
+- DVI: shows the input mode state (if DVI is chosen)

 - OUTPUT LINK: shows the connections status (if the TV Set/monitor is correctly connected to the device)